 Benefits of Tooth Extraction

 - Reduced Risk of Infection.
-If a tooth is infected, a root canal can often remove the damaged part of the tooth without the needing a full extraction.
+If a tooth is infected, a root canal can often remove the damaged part of the tooth without needing a full extraction.
 However, if the infection is severe enough to survive antibiotics, your dentist may choose to extract the entire tooth to prevent the spread of infection.
-If your immune system is compromised, your dentist may recommend removing even a mildly infected tooth in order to prevent the infection from entering the blood stream.
+If your immune system is compromised, your dentist may recommend removing even a mildly infected tooth to prevent the infection from entering the bloodstream.

 Wisdom Teeth Extraction

 “Wisdom teeth” are the often-problematic set of molars that come in between the ages of 16-25.
-More often than not, dentists recommend extracting the wisdom teeth because they tend to cause problems as they grow in.
-Most commonly, your wisdom teeth will become impacted, or trapped beneath the gums, which can cause jaw pain; they may come in at the wrong angle, or your mouth may not have room for any more teeth.
-Wisdom teeth are also at a higher risk for infections, because they are difficult to keep clean.
+Dentists recommend extracting the wisdom teeth more often than not because they tend to cause problems as they grow in.
+Most commonly, your wisdom teeth will become impacted or trapped beneath the gums, which can cause jaw pain; they may come in at the wrong angle, or your mouth may not have room for any more teeth.
+Wisdom teeth are also at a higher risk for infections because they are difficult to keep clean.

-This procedure usually lasts less than an hour and many dentists administer general anesthesia, allowing patients to sleep through their procedures.
-After your dentist removes the tooth or teeth, he or she will sew up the wound with dissolvable stitches.
+This procedure usually lasts less than an hour, and many dentists administer general anesthesia, allowing patients to sleep through their procedures.
+After your dentist removes the tooth or teeth, they will sew up the wound with dissolvable stitches.
 Most patients experience very little pain after a wisdom tooth extraction, but soreness and discomfort may last for several days or weeks.
 Occasionally a dentist will prescribe a more powerful pain medication for the first few days after the extraction, but most pain can be relieved with over-the-counter painkillers as directed by your dentist.

 Aftercare of a Tooth Extraction